 It´s a perfect place for relaxing Mekong River while visiting Laos.
 For the sunrise, for the sunset or just walking around.

 An interesting thing in Laos traveling by public transportation

 When you are backpacking Laos and you travel by bus, you will have many hours of traveling ahead of you die to the long travel distances.
 Sometimes, Laotian people will fall sleep supporting their head in your shoulder.
 This is very typical while traveling in Laos with local people.

 Visit Local Markets

 I enjoyed visiting markets while I was backpacking in Laos.
 You will find the best food and you will learn about how the real Laotian life is.
 They spend many hours working and they will always attend to you with a big smile.
 Prices in the street markets are really cheap.

 There you go my dear friend.
 That’s a backpacking Laos guide for you, based on my trip in Laos.
-If you want to have more information about traveling in Laos, check this amazing post from my friend and another great traveler, Will.
 If you want to know how much is a 30 day budget in Laos, read Laura´s post.

 If you want to read about more destinations in Southeast Asia, make sure you read about Thailand, Myanmar, Malaysia and Philippines.
 Southeast Asia really has a lot of amazing countries you can visit.
 A big reason why a lot of people always crave to come back here, or start traveling here!

 After reading and digesting this full Laos travel guide for you, I hope you are ready to visit Laos.
 If you’ve found the post useful, feel free to share via your favorite social media channel.
 If you have friends who have been thinking of this amazing country, make sure they don’t miss out on the opportunity of reading this full backpacking Laos guide.

 Featured Image: Amazing shot of a monk in Laos open field Photography: Joonas Plaan